How to Choose the Appropriate Hardness of Silicone

 Shore Hardness Item Photo

-10 Shore 00 Marshmallow marshmallow
+10 Shore 00 Marshmallow marshmallowmarshmallow

-10 Shore 00 Gummy Bear gummy bear
+10 Shore 00 Gummy Bear gummy beargummy bear

-20 Shore A Rubber Band rubber band
+20 Shore A Rubber Band rubber bandrubber band

-30 Shore A Mouse Pads mouse pads
+30 Shore A Mouse Pads mouse padsmouse pads

-40 Shore A Silicone Pacifier silicone pacifier
+40 Shore A Silicone Pacifier silicone pacifiersilicone pacifier

-50 Shore A Rubber Stamps rubber stamps
+50 Shore A Rubber Stamps rubber stampsrubber stamps

-55 Shore A Pencil Erasers pencil erasers
+55 Shore A Pencil Erasers pencil eraserspencil erasers

-60 Shore A Tire Tread tire tread
+60 Shore A Tire Tread tire treadtire tread

-70 Shore A Shoe Heels shoe heels
+70 Shore A Shoe Heels shoe heelsshoe heels

-80 Shore A Leather Belt leather belt
+80 Shore A Leather Belt leather beltleather belt

-90 Shore A Phone Cord phone cord
+90 Shore A Phone Cord phone cordphone cord

-50 Shore D Golf Ball golf ball
+50 Shore D Golf Ball golf ballgolf ball

-80 Shore D Hard Hat hard hat
+80 Shore D Hard Hat hard hathard hat

 In almost all applications of RTV-2 silicone rubber, evaluating the hardness or flexibility of the silicone is crucial.
 Whether you are manufacturing delicate thin-walled components or creating cast molds that need to withstand repeated use, choosing the appropriate hardness of silicone is paramount.